Spanish Style Shrimp … The Flay Way

 Optional garnish: thin-sliced green onions and lemon zest

 In a small bowl, whisk the paprika, chili powder, coriander, mustard, pepper, and salt together.
 Rinse the shrimp and pat dry; toss in a large bowl with the spice mixture to coat.

 Heat 2 tablespoons of oil in a large sauté pan over high heat until it begins to shimmer.
 Add the prosciutto and cook until browned and crispy, about 5-6 minutes.
 Remove to a plate lined with paper towels to drain.
 Once cool, crumble into smaller pieces.

-Remove cooked shrimp to the platter and reduce the heat to medium high.
+Remove cooked shrimp to the platter and reduce the heat to medium-high.
 Add the garlic and cook until just browned.
 Stir in the red pepper flakes and cook for 10 seconds.
-Add the wine and stir until almost reduced, about 10 minutes.
-Stir in the tomatoes and cook until the mixture thickens, stirring occasionally, about 10 minutes.
-Return the shrimp and crumbled pancetta to the pan and stir until heated through, 2 minutes.
+Add the wine and stir until almost reduced about 10 minutes.
+Stir in the tomatoes and cook until the mixture thickens, stirring occasionally for about 10 minutes.
+Return the shrimp and crumbled pancetta to the pan and stir until heated through 2 minutes.

 Remove from heat and stir in the vinegar and parsley.